kubescape/github-action/README.md

 ## Usage

-Add the following step to your workflow configuration:
+To scan your repository with Kubescape in your Github workflow, add the following steps to your workflow configuration:

 ```yaml
 name: Kubescape scanning for misconfigurations